Retirement Savings Plan (RSP) - Individual RIP

 FYI

-The tax advantage linked to the transfer of an insurance contract of more than 8 years to a PER (doubling of the deductions related to detention) ceased on December 31, 2022.
+The tax advantage linked to the transfer of an insurance contract of more than 8 years to a PER (doubling of abatements related to detention) ceased on 31 December 2022.

-Transfer of the individual PER to another PER
+Transfer from the individual PER to another PER

 You can transfer the accumulated savings on the individual PER to all other PERs.

-The transfer is free if you have held the product for at least 5 years or if the transfer occurs after the expiry of the plan.
+The transfer is free if you have held the product for at least 5 years or if the transfer occurs after the plan expires.

-If you have held the product for less than 5 years, the transfer fee can be charged, up to 1% of the accumulated savings.
+If you have held the product for less than 5 years, the transfer fee may be charged, up to a limit of 1% of the accumulated savings.

-As from the receipt of the transfer request and the supporting documents, the plan manager has a period of 2 months to transmit to the new manager the information necessary for carrying out the transfer.
+From the receipt of the transfer request and the supporting documents, the plan manager shall have a period of 2 months to transmit to the new manager the information necessary to carry out the transfer.

-In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact